-- If your landlord took you to court, give copies of the court papers and marshal's notices to PATH. - If you did not get a marshal's notice, you do not have to leave because the eviction is not final. - If you paid rent with welfare, ask a Diversion Worker about a City FEPS (Family Eviction Prevention Supplement) subsidy. - If the landlord forced or locked you out of your apartment without taking you to court, call the police and go to housing court. - You might be able to get your apartment back with help from Legal Aid or Legal Services.
+- If your landlord took you to court, give copies of the court papers and marshal's notices to PATH.
+You may be eligible for a housing voucher, such as FHEPS or City FHEPS. - > If you did not get a marshal's notice, you do not have to leave because the eviction is not final. - If the landlord forced you to leave physically or locked you out of your apartment without taking you to court, call the police and go to housing court and file an "illegal lockout" case. - You might be able to get your apartment back with help from Legal Aid or Legal Services.
 Call the office for your community or ask PATH staff for a referral.